jenmcquade/lamp-dev/README.md

 ### To create a LAMP environment with XDebug enabled, follow these steps
 1. Clone this project into your working directory
 `git clone https://github.com/jenmcquade/lamp-dev.git`
-1. Modify line 37 of docker-compose to your host IP address `PHP_XDEBUG_REMOTE_HOST: "XXX.XXX.XXX.XXX"`
+1. Modify line 37 of docker-compose.yml to your host IP address `PHP_XDEBUG_REMOTE_HOST: "XXX.XXX.XXX.XXX"`
 1. _[Optional]_ If you have Visual Studio Code installed, Modify line 14 of .vscode/launch.json to the full directory path of the project's _src_ folder
 `"localSourceRoot": "localSourceRoot": "{YOUR PROJECT FOLDER ROOT}\\src"`